asardaes/dtwclust/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs
-* There was a NOTE regarding spelling.
-TADPole is the name of an algorithm, and it is written as such.
+* There was a NOTE regarding spelling: TADPole is the name of an algorithm, and it is written as such.
+Centroid/Partitional are maybe domain specific, but are written like that too.
-* The testthat package has its own definition of 'proc_time' class, which results in several messages being displayed when the tests are run.
-This only happens during tests.
+* The testthat package has its own definition of 'proc_time' class, so said class is duplicated during tests, and only in that situation.